 We are working with Jostens and our sales rep is Jim Howland.
 His email is email@example.com and his phone number is (970) 259-9923.

 You are welcome to borrow a cap and gown from an older sibling or alumni, but you will need a new tassel.
-Tassels cost $10 and should be ordered through Josten’s by completing the order form and sending payment directly to Jim Howland.
+We will have extras available at the Senior Celebration for those who need; tassels cost $10.
 Please contact me if you are interested in borrowing a cap and gown from the school; we have a few to loan out, with the intent being that they are primarily for families with financial need.

 Tickets for Graduation Ceremony

 Reserved seating for families and guests of graduates will be in the lower portion of the Concert Hall, the Orchestra and Plaza sections.
-We are able to allocate 6 tickets in the reserved seating area to each graduate, for those who want them.
+We are able to allocate 6 tickets in the reserved seating area to each graduate.
 There may very well be more than 6 tickets available to your family, if other graduates don’t use all of the tickets allotted to them.

 Graduation Speeches and Music

-We are working with local professional photographer Karen Skelly to offer families the opportunity to order graduation photos.
+We are working with local professional photographer Karen Skelly to offer families the opportunity to order class photos and photographs from the graduation ceremony.
 During the ceremony, Karen will take a photo of each graduate after receiving his/her diploma backstage.
-In addition, she will take a class photo in the morning during graduation rehearsal and several candids from the ceremony itself.
+In addition, she will take a class photo in the morning during rehearsal and several candids from the ceremony itself.
 Families will be able to order a variety of packages through her website, http://karenskellyphoto.com/home.
 Bridget has order forms in the Main Office for those who would like to order ahead of the graduation ceremony.
 We will also send out information after the ceremony, letting families know how to view photos and order through her website.